-Videogames explores the transformation that has happened in the world of digital design since the mid-2000s.
-This exhibition investigates ground breaking design work from AAA studios, to independent artists and rebellious player communities.
-Our work features the design process of a curated selection of contemporary titles, examining their design inspirations and creative practices.
+The Video Games exhibition investigated ground-breaking video game design work from AAA studios to independent artists and rebellious player communities.
+Our digital media explored the design process of a curated selection of contemporary titles, examining their design inspirations and creative practices.
 We also created a film with key cultural commentators debating issues like politics, gender, sexuality, race and violence.
-A large-scale and immersive video installation also showcases the breadth of work from the communities of the world’s most popular videogames.

-We collaborated with Pernilla Ohrstedt Studio to design the exhibition and ensured a visceral and orchestrated experience for the visitors.
-We considered the movement of the people and how the individual would interact with the exhibits as a holistic experience.
-In our studio, we adapted our technical capacity to support the content and ensure delivery.
-The exhibition was praised by critics from The Guardian and Games Radar.
+We collaborated with Pernilla Ohrstedt Studio to design the exhibition and ensured an educational and visceral experience for the visitors.
+We considered how the audience would interact with the exhibits and worked to create a holistic experience.

 Our digital media work features the design process of a curated selection of six contemporary titles and their creators, examining their design inspirations and creative practice.
 We also created an introductory video discussion with key video game commentators debating issues of politics, gender, sexuality, race and violence.